hjhornbeck/bullcheese/README.md

 The lifespan of a ticket is divided into three periods: *live*, *dead*, and *invalid/expired*.
 While it is *live*, the associated seed can be speedrun.
 A *dead* ticket can no longer result in a valid speedrun, but if validated it can still be verified by anyone.
 At all other times, the ticket cannot be run or verified and it is considered no different than random garbage pretending to be a ticket.
 The default live period ends two hours after the ticket was generated, and the default dead period ends two weeks after generation, but these values can be changed.

+### Generating a Ticket

 When asked to generate a ticket, the code picks a random seed from a list and calculates the following value:

 ```
 Encrypt( KEY, seed, category, time,  Truncate(HMAC( SALT, seed, category, time )) )
 ```

-`KEY` is the private key and `SALT` the salt, obviously. `seed` is the chosen Minecraft seed, as eight bytes. `category` is the numeric category the seed was chosen from, and one byte long. `time` is the time the ticket was created, but encoded in a special format.
+`KEY` is the private key and `SALT` the salt, obviously. `seed` is the chosen Minecraft seed, as eight bytes. `category` is the numeric category the seed was chosen from, and one byte long.

+`time` is the time the ticket was created, but encoded in a special format.
 It is common to store times as the number of seconds since an "epoch" or reference time, typically January 1st 1970, but here the epoch is instead January 1st, 2021.
-The unit of time is not seconds, but eighths of a second; the choice of unit controls how often tickets are generated (no two tickets can have the same time) and effects the security, and this unit was thought to be a good compromise.
+The unit of time is not seconds, but eighths of a second; the choice of unit controls how often tickets are generated, as no two tickets can have the same time, and effects the security.
+This unit was thought to be a good compromise.
 The time occupies four bytes.

 `HMAC` is short for "[keyed-Hash Message Authentication Code](https://en.wikipedia.org/wiki/HMAC)".
 It is a function that takes an arbitrary number of bytes plus a key, and converts both to a code of fixed length.
-In this case we use [SHA2-256](https://en.wikipedia.org/wiki/SHA-2), so the resulting code is 32 bytes long, and use the salt as the key.
-This code is cryptographically secure: no-one has found a way to use this code to learn anything about the original bytes given to the function.
+In this case we use [SHA2-256](https://en.wikipedia.org/wiki/SHA-2) in HMAC mode, with the salt as the key.
+This 32-byte code is cryptographically secure: no-one has found a way to learn anything about the original bytes given to the function, given one of these codes.
 Without knowing the input and salt, it appears no different than a random number.

 `Truncate` is a function that discards the last bytes of the HMAC code.
 How many bytes are discarded depends on the size of the ticket: a two-block ticket (the default) discards the last thirteen bytes, so the entire length of the ticket is two 16-byte blocks long, while a one-block ticket discards the last twenty-nine bytes.
 The net result is exactly sixteen bytes long for a one-block ticket, after prepending the seed, category number, and time.